klezVirus/SysWhispers3/README.md

 # Jumping/Jumping Randomized SysWhispers, to bypass dynamic RIP validation (all functions) using MinGW as the compiler
 py .\syswhispers.py --preset all -o syscalls_all -m jumper -c mingw

+# Jumping Randomized SysWhispers, to bypass dynamic RIP validation (common functions) using MinGW as the compiler and all in one standalone file (syscalls_common.h)
+py .\syswhispers.py --preset common -o syscalls_common -m jumper_randomized -c mingw -s
 ```

 ### Script Output